Welcome to the “Proof of Concept” Preview of “Maps of God” - The Ilanot Portal

 Jerusalem, National Library of Israel, Ms. Heb.
 4° 9812

-A Kabbalistic amulet-tree based on the PaZW model, in the style of Ms. Heb.
-4° 9805 (NLI).
-It includes significant textual additions, especially in the lower Pa component.
+An ilan amulet based on the PaZW model, in the style of NLI, Ms. Heb.
+4°9805.
+This ilan features significant textual additions, particularly in the lower section of the Pa component.
+Despite the amuletic addendum’s directive to keep it sealed within its silver case, it ...

 Chabad Library Scroll - - New York, Library of Agudas Chassidei Chabad, Ms. Megillah 4902 ל